Host International Program

 We hope that local parents will consider taking part in this wonderful opportunity!
 If you currently host a student, we thank you and encourage you to sign up again.
 If you have any questions, please feel free to contact the Director of International Student Services Judy Rossi at 609–737–6147 or by email at firstname.lastname@example.org.
 The application to become a host family is available to download here.

 - Meet with the student and his or her family during the opening week of School and registration.
 For new international students, host families should be on campus to say hello when the students arrive at Pennington for the first time.
-The dates for welcoming events for 2016–17 are September 4–6.
+The date for welcoming events for 2018-19 is September 2.

 - Establish a relationship with the student(s) you are hosting by:

 summer contact via phone, email etc.,

 attendance at school activities when you are available (e.g. fall play, soccer game, Convocation),

 letters or postcards to stay in touch over breaks,

 - Reach out to the student’s parents to inform them that you are serving as the host family and help build rapport so they feel comfortable.

 - Keep in touch with the School to periodically check in about the status of the host family/international student relationship.

 - Complete a survey sent out by the School at year-end.
 This information helps us continue to build the program.